 This is my condition name : My Great Alert ConditionThe hostname is : ip-123-45-67-89.us-west-1.compute.internal

-one.newrelic.com > All capabilities > Alerts & AI > Alert conditions (Policies) > (select a policy) > (select a condition): Click + Add custom incident description to open the field.
+one.newrelic.com > All capabilities > Alerts & AI > Alert conditions (Policies) > (select a policy) > (select a condition): Click + Add description template to open the field.

-You can create a custom incident description using the dedicated field for NRQL alerts, or the Describe this condition section for infrastructure alerts.
+You can create a description template using the dedicated field for NRQL alerts, or the Describe this condition section for infrastructure alerts.

 How to use attributes

-The attributes you can use in a custom incident description are a subset of attributes attached to the incident event.
+The attributes you can use in a description template are a subset of attributes attached to the incident event.
 Here are some details about the available attributes and how to use them:

-Incident event attributes: For any of the standard attributes available for use in a custom incident description, use the format
+Incident event attributes: For any of the standard attributes available for use in a description template, use the format

 {{AN_ATTRIBUTE}}